 Head for Munster and Breitenbach and keep your eyes peeled for the green boards listing Fermes Auberges in the neighbourhood (there are many in this valley), including Christlesgut.
 Expect a warm welcome from the young (and multilingual) patronne, a cosy dining room and a terrace which boasts spectacular views out onto the valley below.
 Typical Ferme-auberge fare, including tourte, smoked ham and the legendary and unpronounceable Roigabrageldi potatoes, melted Munster cheese slithering over baked potatoes, Baeckeoffe and choucrotue to order, with a big proportion of raw materials produced on the farm.

-Chef Tanja Grandits and her husband René Graf took over here at this Basel institution high up on the Bruderholz five years ago.
-The restaurant recently received its second Michelin star and she has just been voted Chef of the Year 2014 by the Gault Millau guide.
+Chef Tanja Grandits took over here at this Basel institution high up on the Bruderholz five years ago.
+The restaurant recently received its second Michelin star and she was voted Chef of the Year 2014 by the Gault Millau guide.
 It’s a pricey option, of course, but the food is extremely original, beautifully presented and served with a light and unexpectedly humorous touch.
 The restaurant is decorated in a grey/white/aubergine colour scheme and the space is well broken up into several rooms plus a huge terrace out back for summer.
 Test the water with the business lunch menu (CHF 68 or 86) and if you like the place enough (cool, elegant yet nicely informal) and the style of cuisine (haute with Asian flavours), save up and go back for dinner.

 Can’t beat this veggie paradise in the heart of Basel’s kino-land, for yummy Mideast, Indian, Mexican and Mediterranean salads and warm dishes at very reasonable prices.
 Takeaway/takeout service in stylish tibits bags.

 Vapiano, Sternengasse 19, Tel.
 061 272 72 22